omarrenawi/simplevdf/README.md

 - The VDFs with t=30 will already take several minutes to be computed.
 Hence we suggest to not run the implementation with much higher values of t just for demonstration purposes.

+### Contribution
+The source code was written by Omar Renawi and Jan Cloos.
+While Jan implemented "Tight VDF" (i.e. parallel_scheme.py) and the testing/command line interface (i.e. systemtests.py), Omar was responsible for the "Simple VDF" implementation (i.e. all other files in src/protocol).